smudge202/compose-serviceextension/src/Compose.ServiceExtension/README.txt

 Dependency Bindings
 -------------------

 In the provided code is a TODO comment in the GetDefaultServices method.
 Add your dependencies there, as you would a normal DI Container:

-yield return describe.Transient<IYourService, YourServiceImplementation>();
+yield return ServiceDescriptor.Transient<IYourService, YourServiceImplementation>();
-yield return describe.Singleton<IYourSingleton, SingletonImplementation>();
+yield return ServiceDescriptor.Singleton<IYourSingleton, SingletonImplementation>();

-These bindings can be overriden in configuration.
-The ServiceDescriber will look for a config key matching the fully qualified Interface name, and if it finds one, will override the implementation specified in code with the fully qualified service name in the config value.

 Dependent Services
 ------------------